SaluteKevin/AQkid/Design/er.md

         INT course_id FK "NOT NULL"
         INT student_id FK "NOT NULL"
         ENUM status "NOT NULL"
         TIMESTAMP created_at "NOT NULL"
         TIMESTAMP updated_at "NOT NULL"
     }

+    receipts {
+        INT id PK "NOT NULL, AUTO_INCREMENT"
+        INT registration_id FK "NOT NULL"
+        INT student_id FK "NOT NULL"
+        TIMESTAMP created_at "NOT NULL"
+        TIMESTAMP updated_at "NOT NULL"
+    }